eocello10/shopping-cart-project/README.md

         break
     else:
         selected_ids.append(Selected_ID) - Create an append...
  - This code asks for user to input a value.
-The goal is to have user input a value and produce a result.
+The goal is to have user input a valid value and produce a result.
+This code will not allow invalid results(produce a message when this happens).
+When the user inputs, done, the code will produce a break and produce the receipt

 matching_product  = [p for p in products if p["id"] == Selected_ID] - This is a list comprehension that is required to be generated in order to pull from our products